New Resource

 The transverse abdominis is the muscle that supports the lower back; that’s why it’s necessary to strengthen it by exercising.

 It is necessary to consult your physiotherapist in Dubai to get advice on what you should do.
-Many people have a weak traverse abdominis, which can lead to lower back pain.
+Many people have a weak transverse abdominis, which can lead to lower back pain.

-You can strengthen this muscle by lying on your back, put a soft cushion under your head, and then bend your knees.
+You can strengthen this muscle by lying on your back, putting a soft cushion under your head, and then bending your knees.
 Ensure that your feet touch the floor and are hip-distance apart.
 Tuck in your chin and relax your upper body.

 2. Lower Tummy Strengthening